karlmdavis/justdavis-ansible/README.md

     $ source venv/bin/activate
     $ pip install -r requirements.txt

-The `source` command above will need to be run every time you open a new terminal to work on this project.
+The `source` command above will need to be run every time you open a new terminal to work on this project (after `cd`ing to the directory).

-Be sure to update the `requirements.frozen.txt` file after `pip install`ing a new dependency for this project:
+Be sure to update the `requirements.frozen.txt` file after `pip install`ing a new dependency for this project, just to help keep track of specific working dependency versions:

     $ pip freeze > requirements.frozen.txt

 ### Ansible Roles

-Run the following command to download and install the roles required by this project into `~/.ansible/roles/`:
+This project also makes use of a number of Ansible roles, which are reusable pieces of Ansible logic.
+Run the following command to download and install the roles required by this project into the project-specific `roles_external` directory:

     $ ansible-galaxy install -r install_roles.yml